rafaelqueiroz89/production-ready-api-with-docker/README.md

 Master branch rules:
  - It is protected against push
  - It doesn't allow a force push if the development branch is with build fail
- - Only accepts pull requests

-# Technical Discussion

-## Git branch strategy

-Master branch rules:
- - It is protected against push
- - It doesn't allow a force push if the development branch is with build fail
- - Only accepts pull requests
+ - Only accepts pull requests from development

 ## Techonologies, tools, methodologies and frameworks used

- - .NET Core 3.0 xUnit for unit testing Some concepts of DDD Serilog for
+ - .NET Core 3.0
+ - xUnit for unit testing
+ - Some concepts of DDD
- - Application logging
+ - Serilog for Application logging
+ - Mediator with CQRS patterns
  - Grafana for showing a dashboard of metrics
  - Prometheus for the metrics server
  - Docker to use containers (with docker-compose)